BLACK AND TANS CHARACTERS.

 Like so many unemployed men Louis Limtay had fetched up in London.
-He wore a thick but loose grey suit that had seen better days and a beige cap.
-It was a chilly and cloudy January morning as Louis walked along a crowded street in the centre of London.
-The mean spirited landlady had thrown him out of the boarding house till dinnertime.
-He plodded the mean streets and admired once handsome public buildings now covered in soot and needing repair.
+He wore a thick but loose grey suit that had seen better days and a tatty beige cap.
+It was a chilly and cloudy January morning as Louis trudged along a crowded street in the centre of London.
+The mean spirited landlady had thrown him out of the dank boarding house till dinnertime.
+He plodded the sullen streets and admired once handsome public buildings now covered in soot and needing repair.
 The war had been over for more than a year and the city was still jaded.
-London was full of hard faced young men – many of them scared.
-She was full of widowed women and those for whom there was no man to marry.
+London was full of hard faced young men – many of them with scars.
+London was full of widowed young women and those women for whom there was no man to marry.
 There had been victory but no joy.

 Louis stopped at a traffic lights.
-He watched a motorcar road by – one young woman was driving and another in the passenger seat.
+He watched a motorcar pootled past – one young woman was driving and another was in the passenger seat.
 He could not believe it – a woman driving!
+The woman driving wore a white silk scarf wound carelessly around her slender neck.
 In the war a few generals had had women as drivers but women driving in peacetime?
 It was not quite right.
 And they both had bobbed hair – made up like tarts.
 They were smoking and cackling.
-Rich young women in silk gowns behaving like that!
+Rich young women in costly gowns behaving like that!
 It was wrong but… alluring.
 Then came more horseless carriages – so many of them these days.
 Noisy and emitting such horrid smoke.

 Then the horse drawn carriages clattered by.
+Made him think of his small home town.
 As Louis saw the carriages move by he saw a beggar out of the corner of his eye.
 He turned around.
 There was a man his own age – maybe 30 and sitting on the ground in an army uniform.
-The uniform was worn but immaculately laundered.
+The uniform was tattered but immaculately laundered.
 The poor fellow had only one leg.
 He had a cup with a few coppers in it and held a sign ”Lost a leg at the Somme.
 Seeking a job.
 Till then a penny will do.”
 Louis studied him compassionately – there was a quiet dignity to the man despite looking drawn.
 His pride was as bright as the sheen on the medal pinned to his chest.